TejalK14/NYC_BIKESHARE_DATA_PIPELINE/README.md

 2. Create GCS account and create a new project
 3. Create a new service account for the project you created in step 2 (with BigQuery Admin and Storage Admin permissions)
 4. Create key for your service account and save it as my-creds.json in the gcp/keys folder
-5. Update the Terraform file variable.tf with your project name, region, location, dataset name and bucket name and run the following commands to create the gcp resources.
+5. Update the Terraform file variable.tf ni include/Terraform folder with your project name, region, location, dataset name and bucket name and run the following commands to create the gcp resources.
 ```
 terraform init
 terraform plan